PyLink/PyLink/README.md

 * [charybdis](http://charybdis.io/) (3.5+ / git master) - module `ts6`
 * [InspIRCd](http://www.inspircd.org/) 2.0.x - module `inspircd`
     - For vHost setting to work, `m_chghost.so` must be loaded.
     - Supported channel, user, and prefix modes are negotiated on connect, but hotloading modules that change these is not supported.
-After changing module configuration
+After changing module configuration, it is recommended to SQUIT PyLink to force a protocol renegotiation.
 * [UnrealIRCd](https://www.unrealircd.org/) 4.x - module `unreal`
     - Linking to UnrealIRCd 3.2 servers is only supported when using an UnrealIRCd 4.x server as a hub, with topology such as  `pylink<->unreal4<->unreal3.2`.
 We nevertheless encourage you to upgrade so all your IRCds are running the same version.